 The Chukchi Sea is distinctly different from lower latitude seas and makes direct and important contributions to global ocean and climate systems.
 Ice in particular is a critical feature of the Chukchi.
 The ice edge produces a rich profusion of phytoplankton, which is the base of the food chain for all marine and coastal Arctic wildlife and people, especially with a lack of sea floor predation by warmer water fish, such as salmon and pollock.
 The Chukchi's shallow and highly productive sea floor allows bottom-dwelling prey (crustacea, mollusks, etc.) to flourish, creating a buffet for wildlife specialized to feed off the ocean floor, such as walrus, seals, gray whales, and deep-diving sea birds.
 Many of these species also rely on ice edges for resting, denning, and/or calving.

 Perhaps most famously, the Chukchi Sea is home to roughly half of America's polar bears, approximately 2,000 animals, or one-tenth of the world's population.
 Polar bears are integrally tied to sea ice for hunting, resting, breeding, and denning.
 Yet as the summer sea ice has retreated dramatically in recent years, especially off the coast of Alaska, polar bears are increasingly denning on coastal lands instead.
 The melting sea ice has also reduced the area available to polar bears for hunting seals, the bear's chief prey species, and is forcing bears to swim farther in search of food and denning sites.
-A September 2007 study from the United States Geological Survey forecasts a loss of two-thirds of the world's polar bears—and all of Alaska's polar bears—by 2050.
+The United States Geological Survey forecasts a loss of two-thirds of the world's polar bears—and all of Alaska's polar bears by 2050.
 Other studies have documented polar bear drownings, smaller body size, lower cub survival rates, and cannibalism due to sea ice retreating.
 Based on this evidence and other scientific work, the polar bear was declared "threatened" under the Endangered Species Act (ESA) in 2008.

 The most common prey species of the polar bear is the ringed seal, one of the so-called "ice seals" of the Chukchi.
 Other Chukchi ice seals include ribbon, bearded, and spotted seals.
 True to their nickname, these seals are ice dependent, relying on ice edges to hunt and give birth to and nurse pups.